If a petrol station injury has set you back, we'll help you move forward

 The duty imposed on drivers is greater.
 Drivers must be mindful of pedestrians and other cars, and also maintain a low maximum speed.

 If you were injured crossing the forecourt, you may be able to make a personal injury compensation claim from the driver's insurers.
-To succeed, a Claimant must prove that the driver (the Defendant), failed to show due care and attention.
+To succeed, a claimant must prove that the driver (the defendant), failed to show due care and attention.

 What can I claim if a car collides with mine?

-Lliability for vehicle collisions in a petrol station is sometimes viewed as being shared by the parties involved.
+Liability for vehicle collisions in a petrol station is sometimes viewed as being shared by the parties involved.
 A decision regarding liability will depend on the available evidence in each case, including injuries sustained and vehicle damage.

-If the evidence shows the Claimant was driving responsibly, liability is likely to lie solely with the Defendant.100% of the compensation will be awarded to the Claimant.
+If the evidence shows the claimant was driving responsibly, liability is likely to lie solely with the defendant.100% of the compensation will be awarded to the claimant.